kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Write

+- Write about the difference ways of running KWOK - binary, docker, etc.
 - Mention that I focus on plain CPU clusters as there can be other consideration when it comes to GPUs
 - Write about that we need hashlib for making sure we get the same seeds even when we make changes to the code.
 - Write about that when simulating standalone pods, then the scheduler might preempt it and we can no longer see it.